Edouard-Legoupil/unhcrdatapackage/README.md

 Install from github with `devtools::install_github("unhcr/unhcrdatapackage")`.

 The package is inspired from tutorial @ https://r-pkgs.org/data.html (the code used to build the package is in `data-raw/build.R`).
 Data are pulled from HDX @ [unhcr-population-data-for-world](https://data.humdata.org/dataset/unhcr-population-data-for-world) and are then conveniently packaged for R users intending to build __data stories__.
+If you are UNHCR Staff and want to learn R, visit [UNHCR Learn & Connect- R training](https://unhcr.csod.com/ui/lms-learner-playlist/PlaylistDetails?playlistId=e90e2279-e3a4-4ef2-8b74-757f91d224b2)

 This package can be used together with [`unhcRstyle`](https://unhcr-web.github.io/unhcRstyle/docs/) in order to quickly generate statistical reports with UNHCR Brand Style using a [reproducible approach](https://unhcr-americas.github.io/reproducibility).